wikimedia/wikimedia-discovery-rainbow/assets/content/desktop_events.md

 Outages and inaccuracies
 ------
-We can display outage information and notes here.
-Poetic justice being what it is, there was an eventlogging outage *as I was writing this*.
-So we'd have an entry like:
+There are occasionally going to be outages that will affect the accuracy of data.
+To make it easier to rely on the data (or not!) they are listed here, from most- to least-recent.

 * Between 5 May and 6 May 2015, approximately 40% of incoming EventLogging data was lost due to a wider EventLogging outage.
-You can read more about the outage [here](https://wikitech.wikimedia.org/wiki/Incident_documentation/20150506-EventLogging)
+You can read more about the outage [here](https://wikitech.wikimedia.org/wiki/Incident_documentation/20150506-EventLogging).